Added to your cart:

 STEP 2

 Send a light signal into the cable.
-While you’re doing this, watch the other end of the cable closely.
-If light is detectable in the fiber core, this means there are no breaks in the fiber, and that your cable is fit for use.
+While you're doing this, watch the other end of the cable closely.
+If light is detectable in the fiber core, this means there are no breaks in the fiber — and your cable is fit for use.

 STEP 3